Managed care choice and assignment.

 (c) The agency's fee-for-service system.

-(5) A client must enroll with an MCO provider available in the area where the client resides.
+(4) A client must enroll with an MCO available in the area where the client resides.

-(6) All family members of an enrollee placed in the patient review and coordination (PRC) program under WAC 182-501-0135
+(5) All family members will be enrolled with the same MCO, except family members of an enrollee placed in the patient review and coordination (PRC) program under WAC 182-501-0135

-must enroll with the same MCO but may enroll in a different MCO than the family member placed in the PRC program.
+need not enroll in the same MCO as the family member placed in the PRC program.

-(8) The agency assigns a client who does not choose an MCO or PCCM provider as follows:
+(8) The agency assigns a client who does not choose an MCO as follows:

-(a) If the client has a family member or family members enrolled with an MCO, the client is enrolled with that MCO;
+(b) If (a) of this subsection does not apply and the client has a family member enrolled with an MCO, the client is enrolled with that MCO;

 (c) If the client cannot be assigned according to (a) or (b) of this subsection, the agency assigns the client as follows:

-(ii) If a client who is not AI or AN does not choose an MCO provider, the agency assigns the client to an MCO available in the area where the client resides.
+(i) If a client who is not AI or AN does not choose an MCO, the agency assigns the client to an MCO available in the area where the client resides.
 The MCO is responsible for primary care provider (PCP) choice and assignment.

-(iii) For clients who are new recipients or who have had a break in eligibility of greater than two months, the agency sends a written notice to each household of one or more clients who are assigned to an MCO or PCCM provider.
-The assigned client has ten calendar days to contact the agency to change the MCO or PCCM provider assignment before enrollment is effective.
-The notice includes the name of the MCO or PCCM provider to which each client has been assigned, the effective date of enrollment, the date by which the client must respond in order to change the assignment, and the toll-free telephone number of either:
+(ii) For clients who are newly eligible or who have had a break in eligibility of more than six months, the agency sends a written notice to each household of one or more clients who are assigned to an MCO.
+The assigned client has ten calendar days to contact the agency to change the MCO assignment before enrollment is effective.
+The notice includes:

-(iv) If the client has a break in eligibility of less than two months, the client will be automatically reenrolled with his or her previous MCO or PCCM provider and no notice will be sent.
+(iii) If the client has a break in eligibility of less than six months, the client will be automatically reenrolled with his or her previous MCO and no notice will be sent.

-(b) Upon request, will assist clients in identifying an MCO with which their provider participates.
+(9) Upon request, the agency will assist clients in identifying an MCO with which their provider participates.

 (10) An MCO enrollee's selection of a PCP or assignment to a PCP occurs as follows: